This post is also available in: Español (Spanish)

 How to locate tweets in a map!

 UPDATE: In June 2019 Twitter removed support for precise geotagging, this means that the tweets do not bring the exact location anymore.
-Does it mean that we cannot locate tweets in a map anymore?
+Does it mean that we cannot use the geolocation of Twitter content in a map anymore?
 No my friend, you can and Tweet Binder can do it with you.
 If what you want is to place in a map tweets matching certain keywords or hashtags or if what you want is to know what city/country is the most active tweeting we will help you with that.
 In this article we will explain what Tweet Binder does to locate tweets in a map and how our clients have use our technology.

 In the next picture you can see an example of an event we were tracking where we were placing in a map all the tweets about the Catalonia Referendum back in 2017.
 Each of the colors of the map represents a different hashtag since that day there were many hashtags for and against the referendum.